SaurabhPatil-393/portfolio/README.md

   - Projects
   - Certifications
   - Resume
+  - Achievements & Awards
+  - Testimonials
+  - Contact Form

 ## 🚀 How to View

-1. Clone or download this repository
+1. Visit the live demo link above
-2. Open `index.html` in any web browser
+2. Alternatively, clone this repository and open `index.html` in any web browser
-3. Alternatively, you can view it online at the live demo link above

 ## 📁 File Structure